Key-Value Store

 The app storage API requires your app to have the storage:app scope.
 See Add scopes to call an Atlassian REST API guide to add new scopes to your app.

-For information about storing data to the Custom entity store, see Custom entity store .
+For information about storing data to the Custom Entity Store, see Storing data in custom entities .

 For a detailed tutorial on storing and querying structured data through custom entities, see Use custom entities to store structured data.